elenasacristan/treebooks/README.md

 Only authenticated users will be able to see or join waiting lists for books.

-This page will display the list of users waiting for a book in order.
+This page will display the list of users waiting for a book which is already rented.
 Number 1 will be the next user to read the book, number 2 the second and so on.

 If the waiting list is empty the header will say: "You could be next!" and also there will be an alert message saying "There is no one waiting!"